 - 1. Based on a Member's or applicant's eligibility to participate in an Ambetter plan, including denial of an application for coverage. - 2.
 That an item or service is Experimental or Investigational, or not Medically Necessary or appropriate. - 3.
 Resulting from the application of any Utilization Review, including eligibility, medical necessity, appropriateness, health care setting, level of care, effectiveness, and Experimental or Investigational determinations. - 4.
 Resulting from a prospective or retrospective review. - 5.
-Regarding rescission of coverage.
+Resulting from a Claim or Appeal denial. - 6.
+Regarding Rescission of coverage.